JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 During this stage, the infrastructure will be configured, the database configured, and the initial views made available to the *Admin* page and the *Survey* page.
 The database will be exposed through the built-in API views, and the server will be ready for use by the two pages through the web.
 There will be a *Hello* admin page, or a clear plan for it, and a *Hello* survey page, or a clear plan for it.

-This stage is expected to take 1 day.
+This stage is expected to last 1 day.

 *Admin page*

 During this stage the admin page will be developed, with the summary information and the list of survey responses.
 Sample data will need to be used to provide something for the system to display.
 The real-time updating aspect of the system will need to be in place, and simulated, but actual real time updating tests will not be possible until the *Survey* page.

-This stage is expected to take 1-2 days.
+This stage is expected to last 1-2 days.

 *Survey page*